jkandzi/Monotone-Delay/README.md

 If you want to buy the app you can find it on the [App Store][appstore].

+I you are interested in the Pure Data patch check out *monopatch.pd* in the *MonotoneDelay* folder.

 ### Running the App
 You need [cocoapods][cocoapods] to load external dependencies.